osamasonbaty/Data-Analysis-Projects/README.md

 appointment/patient factors and whether or not they showed up for the appointment.

 Skills:
-- Data Wrangling - Data Cleaning - Exploratory Data Analysis - Data Visualization
+- Data Wrangling
+- Data Cleaning
+- Exploratory Data Analysis
+- Data Visualization

+Libraries:
+- Pandas
+- Matplotlib